Björn Ironside: Expedition to the Mediterranean

 William of Jumièges refers to Björn as Bier Costae ferreae (Ironside) who was Lotbroci regis filio (son of King Lodbrok).
 William's account of the Mediterranean expedition centers around Björn's foster-father Hastein.
 The two Vikings conducted many (mostly successful) raids in France.
 Later on Hastein got the idea to make Björn the Roman Emperor and led a large Viking raid into the Mediterranean together with his protégé.
 They proceeded inland to Luni, which they believed to be Rome at the time, but they were unable to breach the town walls.
 To gain entry a tricky plan was devised: Hastein sent messengers to the bishop to say that, being deathly ill, he had a deathbed conversion and wished to receive Christian sacraments and/or to be buried on consecrated ground within their church.
 He was brought into the chapel with a small honor guard, then surprised the dismayed clerics by leaping from his stretcher.
 The Viking party then hacked its way to the town gates, which were promptly opened letting the rest of the army in.
 When they realised that Luni was not Rome, Björn and Hastein wished to investigate this city but changed their minds when they heard that the Romans were well prepared for defense.
-After returning to western Europe, the two men parted company.
+Then they returned to western Europe, and were apparently summoned by a local muslim Spanish prince to go to Pamplona and capture king García Íñiguez, for whom they demanded a ransom.
+After that, the two men parted company.
 Björn was shipwrecked at the English coast and barely survived.
 He then went to Frisia where William says he died.

 There are some historical challenges with this account.
 Hastein appears in the contemporary sources later than Björn, and to be his foster-father would have been around his 80s when he died.
 That is certainly possible, citing the fact that their contemporaries, the Viking Rollo and King Harald Fairhair of Norway lived comparable lifespans.
 Luni is also known to have been plundered by Saracens.